 Phonics & Spelling

-Phonics at Great Wilbraham is taught using Twinkl Phonics alongside the Statutory Spelling Guidance from the Primary Curriculum for English.
+Phonics at Great Wilbraham is taught using FFT Success For All Phonics alongside the Statutory Spelling Guidance from the Primary Curriculum for English.

 Key terms you should be aware of:

 Grapheme: the letter or letters used to represent a sound when it is written down (eg the sound ‘ai’ can be written ai or ay)